johnshearing/PrivateKeyVault/WiringInstruction/README.md

 <img src="../images/ReadmeImages/Wiring.jpg">

-This is what the finished wiring job will look like.
+Above is what the finished wiring job will look like.
 A wiring diagram will be given further below.

 <hr>